Frequently Asked Questions

 How will I receive my discount when registering?

-When you receive your acceptance email (on, or around, January 30, 2019), you will find your discount code.
+When you receive your acceptance email, you will find your discount code.
 Enter this on our registration site and your account will automatically be credited your discounted rate.

 Who can attend the Welcome Reception and Dinner?